Project

 Breakeven Gas Price

 Breakeven price is the minimum gas sale price needed to achieve an acceptable return on investment (typically 10-15% IRR).
-Cyprus projects generally require $4-6/MMBtu.
+Cyprus projects generally require $4-6/MMBtu, comfortably below typical European hub price levels.

 Operating Costs